dss-extensions/dss_matlab/README.md

-# DSS MATLAB: an unofficial MATLAB package for EPRI's OpenDSS
+# DSS MATLAB: an unofficial multi-platform MATLAB package for EPRI's OpenDSS

 ---

 ## **[📦 Downloads available here](https://github.com/dss-extensions/dss_matlab/releases/latest) for Linux, macOS and Windows**

 *Note that the repository itself doesn't contain the binaries since this is a multi-platform project.
-If you download the git repository, you still need the binary files from the DSS C-API library.*
+If you download the Git repository, you still need the binary files from the DSS C-API library.* Please head on to the Releases page for downloads.

 ---

-This is version of a set of MATLAB classes that expose the DSS C-API library with the same structure as the COM object, with the same as extensions as DSS Python.
+This is version of a set of MATLAB classes that expose the DSS C-API library with the same structure as the COM object, with the same extensions as DSS Python.
 This is the equivalent of DSS Python and DSS Sharp for MATLAB usage.

 Related projects:
 - [`OpenDSS`](https://sourceforge.net/projects/electricdss/): The main OpenDSS project, maintained by EPRI.